December 31, 2009

 I can still remember the ripped wrestling jock who transferred to our school midyear as a sophomore.
 He seemed more worldly than his provincial peers, more like a rebel.
 When he walked naked through the locker room (usually to take a dump in the restroom's doorless stalls every afternoon around 3:45), he walked with a confidence and comfort level that was new to me, almost as if he enjoyed strolling around nude, showing off one of the best asses I've ever seen.

 “How's it going?” was his standard greeting in the hallways of our hallowed private school.
-It was the first time I had ever heard that phrase.
-It's my standard greeting to this very day.
+It was the first time I had ever heard that

 For me, being drawn to the boys did not mean not being interested in girls.
 It simply meant boys were a much higher priority for my budding adolescent soul.
 I grew up my father's son in a man's world, bonding with boys.
 Now those boys were naked in front of me daily.
 As difficult as it was thinking “faggy” thoughts, women were even more remote and inaccessible.
 And they weren't showing me their asses in a jock!